Origins of Judaism: Iron Age Yahwism

-Judaism has three essential and related elements: study of the written Torah (the books of Genesis, Exodus, Leviticus, Numbers, and Deuteronomy); the recognition of Israel (defined as the descendants of Abraham through his grandson Jacob) as a people elected by God as recipients of the law at Mount Sinai, his chosen people; and the requirement that Israel live in accordance with God's laws as given in the Torah.
-These have their origins in the Iron Age Kingdom of Judah and in Second Temple Judaism.
+Judaism has three essential and related elements: the study of the Torah; the recognition of Israel as God's chosen people and the recipients of God's law at Mount Sinai; and the requirement that Israel and their descendants live according to the laws outlined in the Torah.
+These three elements have their origins in Iron Age Yahwism, and, later Second Temple Judaism.

-The Iron Age kingdoms of Israel (or Samaria) and Judah first appear in the 9th century BCE.
-The two kingdoms shared Yahweh as the national god of their respective kingdom, for which reason their religion is commonly called Yahwism.
+Iron Age Yahwism was formalized in the 9th century BCE, around the same time that the Iron Age kingdoms of Israel (or Samaria) and Judah became consolidated in Canaan.
+Yahweh was the national god of both kingdoms.

-Other neighbouring Canaanite kingdoms of the time each also had their own national god from the Canaanite pantheon of gods: Chemosh was the god of Moab, Milcom the god of the Ammonites, Qaus the god of the Edomites, and so on.
+Other neighbouring Canaanite kingdoms also each had their own national god originating from the Canaanite pantheon of gods: Chemosh was the god of Moab, Milcom was the god of the Ammonites, Qaus was the god of the Edomites, and so on.
 In each kingdom, the king was his national god's viceroy on Earth.

-The various national gods were more or less equal, reflecting the fact that kingdoms themselves were more or less equal, and within each kingdom a divine couple, made up of the national god and his consort – Yahweh and the goddess Asherah in Israel and Judah – headed a pantheon of lesser gods.
+The national gods in Canaan were relatively equal, mirroring the balance of the kingdoms.
+Each kingdom featured a divine couple—Yahweh and the goddess Asherah in Israel and Judah—who led a pantheon of lesser gods.

+By the late 8th century BCE, both Judah and Israel had become vassals of the Assyrian Empire, bound by treaties of loyalty on one side and protection on the other.
+The Northern Kingdom rebelled and was destroyed c.
+722 BCE; refugees from the former kingdom fled to Judah, bringing with them the tradition that Yahweh, already known in Judah, was not merely the most important of the gods, but the only god who should be served.

+Various prophets traditionally played significant roles in promoting Yahwism at the expense of its rival religions, both in the North and South.